paragoner1/crisis-companion/PRESENTATION_VOICEOVER.md

 **Duration:** 15 seconds

 **Voiceover:**
-*"Solana SOS transforms ordinary people into life-saving heroes through technology, gamification, and community.
-Because when seconds matter, you need the phone you can't live without.
+*"From hackathon prototype to safety revolution, join me in making Solana Mobile the lifesaver standard.
+Because when seconds matter, you need the app that makes your phone a life saver.
 Thank you."*

 ---